-Budgeted cost: £46,359
+Budgeted cost: £53,782

-Activity Evidence that supports this approach Challenge number(s) addressed Whole school CPD programme.
-CPD areas will cover: - Teaching and Learning - Assessment for Learning - Knowledge and Recall - Behaviour and Attitudes - Safeguarding and Wellbeing RGS Rationale - A bespoke programme of professional development that promotes outstanding teaching for learning across all levels.
+Activity Evidence that supports this approach Challenge number(s) addressed Whole school CPD programme and quality assurance processes CPD areas will cover: Teaching and Learning Assessment for Learning Knowledge and Recall Behaviour and Attitudes Safeguarding and Wellbeing RGS Rationale - A bespoke programme of professional development that promotes outstanding teaching for learning across all levels.
 A clear calendar schedule in place throughout the academic year that supports the delivery across the five main areas identified.
-EEF teaching toolkit: Aspirations Interventions - Moderate Behaviour Interventions - moderate impact/low cost Parental engagement - moderate impact/low cost Feedback, very high impact based on low cost based on extensive research Homework - high impact based on low cost (limited evidence) Learning styles - low cost Mastery learning - high impact/low cost 1, 2, 3, 4 and 5 Pupil Premium Champion RGS Rationale - Regular review (termly) of student progress following each data capture, identifying gaps as and when they begin to emerge, This allows for appropriate intervention/mentoring/coaching to be applied.
-The highest area of negative points awarded for PP students are for non-completion of home-learning and lack of resources/equipment.
+EEF teaching toolkit: Aspirations Interventions - Moderate Behaviour Interventions - Moderate impact/low cost Parental engagement - moderate impact/low cost Feedback, very high impact based on low cost based on extensive research Homework - high impact based on low cost (limited evidence) Learning styles - low cost Mastery learning - high impact/low cost 1, 2, 3, 4 and 5 Pupil Premium Champion RGS Rationale - Regular review of student progress following each data capture, identifying gaps as and when they begin to emerge, This allows for appropriate intervention to be applied.
+The highest area of negative points awarded for PP students are for non- completion of home-learning and lack of resources/equipment.
 Where gaps are identified through lack of access to additional resources - support to be implemented and a programme of weekly support check-ins to be in place to ensure on-going support is available.
 1, 3 and 4

-EEF teaching toolkit - Access to high quality teaching is the most important lever schools have to improve outcomes for their pupils.
-It is particularly important to ensure that when pupils are receiving support, this supplements teaching but does not reduce the amount of high-quality interactions they have with their classroom teacher both in and out-of-class.
-Whole School Feedback/AFL strategy RGS Rationale - A well evidenced and high impact strategy.
+· · · · · · · · · · · · · · · · · · · EEF teaching toolkit - Access to high quality teaching is the most important lever schools have to improve outcomes for their pupils.
+It is particularly important to ensure that when pupils are receiving support, this supplements teaching but does not reduce the amount of high-quality interactions they have with their classroom teacher both in and out-of- class.
+Easter revision sessions RGS Rationale - There has been a significant impact in previous years and the up-lift form Mock examinations to GCSE's has been noticeable 1 EEF teaching toolkit : Feedback, Mastery Learning, both high impact strategies.
+Extending school time - moderate impact, moderate cost.
+Small group tuition - moderate impact Summer Schools - moderate impact/moderate cost Whole School Feedback/AFL strategy RGS Rationale - A well evidenced and high impact strategy.
 Regular feedback written within the whole school assessment for learning policy.
 MQL - Marking, Questioning and Literacy.
 First books to be marked, questioning to develop understanding/deeper thinking, Literacy - tackling misconceptions and barriers.
 Whole staff CPD throughout the academic year to further embed this at whole school level.
 SLT learning walks will focus on the embedding of this at whole school level EEF teaching toolkit - Feedback can come from a number of sources, feedback should not be limited to just written responses, important to give feedback on the things that are correct - not just incorrect.
 (High impact for low cost) Whole school literacy programme RGS Rationale - Whole school focus on literacy and reading.
-DEAR to be a regular feature on the whole school tutor programme every other week.
-Use of reading ages to determine appropriate level of support/intervention Literacy lead to provide regular CPD opportunities to staff to raise the profile of reading at whole school level Ensuring that PP students have access to their own book to read outside of school - explore use of funding to purchase books and the set-up of a 'book-swap' opportunity EEF teaching toolkit - Effective diagnosis of reading difficulties is important in identifying possible solutions, particularly for older struggling readers.
-Use of five laptops to be provided to PP students to be able to support with home learning access/opportunities RGS Rationale - Ensuring that all students have access to a device that allows them to be able to access and complete all home learning tasks EEF teaching toolkit - Homework has a positive impact on average (+5 months), particularly with pupils in secondary schools.
+Programmo Use of reading ages to determine appropriate level of support/intervention

+Literacy lead to provide regular CPD opportunities to staff to raise the profile of reading at whole school level Ensuring that PP students have access to their own book to read outside of school - explore use of funding to purchase books and the set-up of a 'book-swap' opportunity EEF teaching toolkit - Effective diagnosis of reading difficulties is important in identifying possible solutions, particularly for older struggling readers.